martincooper/scala-datatable/README.md

 ```

 ## Adding Columns
-To add a new Column, create a new DataColumn and call the .add method on the
+To add a new Column, create a new DataColumn and call the add method on the table.columns
-table which will return a new DataTable structure with the additional column in.
+collection.
+This will return a new DataTable structure including the additional column.

 ```scala
 def addColumn(dataTable: DataTable): Try[DataTable] = {